belileb/exam_Red_Wine_analysis_APS_2026/README.md

 ---

-Statistical analysis of red wine quality using exploratory data analysis, hypothesis testing and regression modeling.

 Exploratory data Analysis
 Estimation of the unconditional and conditional probabilities
 Estimation of the parameters of distributions of single variables